 - The date of his or her release from community supervision following conviction of the misdemeanor.2

-For prohibitions against people subject to domestic violence protective orders, see the Texas Domestic Violence and Firearms section.
+For more information about firearm restrictions for people subject to domestic violence protective orders, see the Texas Domestic Violence & Firearms section.

-For information on the background check process used to enforce these provisions, see the Texas Background Checks section.
+For information on the background check process used to enforce these provisions, see the Texas Background Check Procedures section.

 - Tex.
 Penal Code § 46.04(a).